11 Men Arrested in Sting Operation Targeting Human Trafficking through Prostitution in Dubuque

 OSCE Report on the Role of Technology in Trafficking

 The Organization for Security and Cooperation in Europe (OSCE) just released a report on the need for modern policies and laws to catch up with the ways technology is used to facilitate trafficking.
-Much of the content applies to the U.S. as well, including the premise that self-regulation by online platforms has fallen short of what's needed to protect victims.
+Much of the content applies to the U.S. as well, including the premise that self-regulation by platforms has fallen short of what's needed to protect victims.
 To read more, tap here: https://www.osce.org/cthb/512281

 Information, Articles, and Resources